weslbo/az-305-topics/README.md

 1. What is an Azure Policy? [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/overview)
 2. At what level should you apply an Azure Policy? [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/overview#assignments)
+    - Can you apply this to an individual resource?
 3. I have multiple Azure Policies to enforce.
 Any recommendations? [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/initiative-definition-structure) [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/samples/built-in-initiatives)
 4. When are Azure Policies evaluated? [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/overview#understand-evaluation-outcomes) [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/evaluate-impact) [[doc]](https://docs.microsoft.com/en-us/learn/modules/design-governance/7-design-for-azure-policy)
+    - Timing is everything!
 5. What should happen when the resource is not compliant against the policy?
 What are my options? [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/effects)
 6. Can I automatically remediate the resource to become compliant? [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/event-overview) [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/tutorials/route-state-change-events) [[doc]](https://docs.microsoft.com/en-us/azure/logic-apps/policy-reference)
+    - What technology could I use to support the remediation?
+    - What do I need to think about?

 ## RBAC (Role Based Access Control) ([Unit](https://docs.microsoft.com/en-us/learn/modules/design-governance/8-design-for-role-based-access-control))

 ![whiteboard](/whiteboards/01-rbac.png)

 1. Who should I give access, and at what level? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/roles)
+    - Think again about the Database Administrator in your company.
+    - Should everyone be an owner/contributor?
 2. Should I assign roles to users or groups? [[doc]](https://docs.microsoft.com/en-us/azure/role-based-access-control/best-practices)
+    - How would this make my life easier?
 3. Should everyone be an owner/contributor? [[doc]](https://docs.microsoft.com/en-us/azure/role-based-access-control/deny-assignments)
+    - Can I explicitly deny access?
+    - I don't trust my colleagues ;-)
 4. When should you create a custom role? [[doc]](https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles) [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/roles#use-custom-roles)
+    - Azure has hundreds of roles out of the box...
 5. What happens if roles are overlapping? [[doc]](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview#how-azure-rbac-determines-if-a-user-has-access-to-a-resource)
+    - I got assigned permissions at different levels...
+Now what?
 6. How to allow some users to control the virtual machines in an environment but prevent them from modifying networking and other resources in the same resource group or Azure subscription?
 7. Can you assign a role to a non-user? (aka service account?) [[doc]](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps)
+    - I want to make use of GitHub actions and automate the deployment of ARM templates...
 8. How does Azure Policy differ from RBAC? [[doc]](https://docs.microsoft.com/en-us/azure/governance/policy/overview#azure-policy-and-azure-rbac)
+    - What's the purpose of each of these?

 ## Azure Blueprints ([Unit](https://docs.microsoft.com/en-us/learn/modules/design-governance/9-design-for-azure-blueprints))